ahernandez16/Monte-Alban-Zapotec-Tombs/README.md

 # Monte-Alban-Zapotec-Tombs
-3D Models of objects found in Tombs of Monte Alban, Oaxaca, Mexico
+3D Models of objects found in tombs of Monte Alban, Oaxaca, Mexico

+## Directories
+>Tomb 104